luishmq/mcp_agent/README.md

 # MCP Chatbot CLI

-Este projeto fornece um cliente de linha de comando (CLI) de chatbot que integra modelos de linguagem (LLMs) da OpenAI com servidores MCP (Model Context Protocol) para execução de ferramentas especializadas.
+This project provides a command-line chatbot client (CLI) that integrates OpenAI language models (LLMs) with MCP (Model Context Protocol) servers for specialized tool execution.

-## Funcionalidades
+## Features

-- Inicializa e gerencia múltiplos servidores MCP (ex.: Puppeteer, GitHub, FileSystem).
+- Initialize and manage multiple MCP servers (e.g., Puppeteer, GitHub, FileSystem).
-- Descobre e apresenta as ferramentas disponíveis de cada servidor ao LLM.
+- Discover and present available tools from each server to the LLM.
-- Gera prompts dinâmicos para o LLM, orientando-o a usar ferramentas quando necessário.
+- Generate dynamic prompts guiding the LLM to use tools when necessary.
-- Processa respostas do LLM, executa ferramentas via MCP e retorna resultados ao usuário.
+- Process LLM responses, execute tools via MCP, and return results to the user.
-- Mecanismo de retry para chamadas de ferramenta.
+- Retry mechanism for tool calls.
-- Limpeza adequada de recursos ao encerrar a sessão.
+- Proper resource cleanup when ending the session.

-## Tecnologias e Dependências
+## Technologies & Dependencies

 - Python 3.12+
 - [OpenAI Python SDK](https://github.com/openai/openai-python)